 What will happen to any money left over?

 In the event that there is money left over, the Council will identify projects that will benefit the community in the areas most affected by the December 2019 weather event.
 Any remaining funds will be put towards these projects or be held for another incident or weather event.

 A Mayoral Relief Fund Committee compromising of the Mayor, the Deputy Mayor, Council CEO and the Recovery Manager will administer the fund.

 The application form requires you to provide personal information in order to process your application.
 The Council will meet its legislative obligations under the Privacy Act 1993 with regard to any personal information held.

 Have a look through the application at the type of documents you might need.
 If you are unable to attach the documents now, don’t worry, get them to us as soon as you can.

 Your application cannot be processed until supporting documentation/ID is received by the Fund Co-ordinator.

-This can be attached to the online application form or sent by separate email to email@example.com or alternatively dropped in to customer service in Hokitika, where it can be scanned.
+This can be attached to the online application form or sent by separate email to , bring it to the customer service desk in Hokitika, or post it to us at: Westland District Council, Private Bag 704, Hokitika 7842, clearly marked with your name and "Mayoral Relief Fund - Attn.
+Vern Morris”.